Lightweight Distillation of SAM 3 and DINOv3 for Edge-Deployable Individual-Level Livestock Monitoring and Longitudinal Visual Analytics: Introduction

 \subsection{Paper organisation}

 Section~\ref{sec:methods} describes the dataset, the teacher pipeline, the student architecture, the DINOv3 adoption, the proposed embedding-pool re-identification mechanism, and the evaluation and computational protocols.
 Section~\ref{sec:results} reports quantitative results, organised into SAM~3 distillation (\S\ref{sec:sam3results}), DINOv3-ViT-S adoption (\S\ref{sec:dinov3results}), and an analytic edge-device feasibility audit (\S\ref{sec:edgefeasibility}).
 Section~\ref{sec:discussion} discusses the results, addresses the limits of our per-video analysis and the scope of the deferred re-identification validation, and outlines the principal directions for follow-up work.
 Section~\ref{sec:conclusions} concludes.
-Appendices A--D provide the session-pruning pseudocode, the confusion-matrix and BiLSTM training-curve figures, the re-identification pseudocode, and a hyperparameter reference.
+Appendices A--C provide the session-pruning pseudocode, the re-identification pseudocode, and a hyperparameter reference.